izaanz/Cloud-Image-Classification-Refund-Department/README.md

 #### 1. "Dockerize" Your App (Package it up):

 - Your `app.py` should be the version that takes image *files*, not just paths.
-- Your `Dockerfile` tells Docker how to build an image of your app.
 - Your `requirements.txt` should include `gunicorn` for this.
 - **Build the Docker image:**
   ```bash